crywang/face-forgery-detection/README.md

 ## Notice

-Due to some confidential issues, we will not release the training and testing codes.
-One can find some relevant specifications in the paper.
+- The training and testing are conducted following the specifications in FaceForensics++ [paper](https://arxiv.org/abs/1901.08971).

-The training datasets can be downloaded and created following the official instructions of [[FaceForensics++](https://github.com/ondyari/FaceForensics)].
+- The training datasets can be downloaded and created following the official instructions of [FaceForensics++](https://github.com/ondyari/FaceForensics).